individual-brain-charting/public_protocols/stanford_battery/README.md

 This battery was divided in 3 sessions, with 3 tasks for each session, for a total of 9 tasks.
 If you want to run the tasks differently, please check [Changing the session structure](#Changing the session structure).
-To run the tasks, navigate to the protocol directory in a terminal and run:
+To run the tasks, navigate to this directory in a terminal and run:

     $ python run_session.py